 It’s not all cheese, chocolates and watches in Switzerland (although that doesn’t sound so bad).
-Some of the most famous ski resorts are nestled amongst the jaw-dropping Alpine terrain, and great for families too.
+Some of the most famous ski resorts are amongst the jaw-dropping Alpine terrain, and great for families too.
 Plus it’s a direct flight: bonus!

 As one of Switzerland’s most famed ski resorts, Verbier offers plenty of sporting activities in winter (and in summer).
 There’s abundant nightlife (plus babysitting options!), stunning scenery, charming villages and chalets a-plenty.
 Families are well catered for, and a beginner’s area on La Chaux is especially good for kids (and adults!) finding their ski feet, while Le Tzoumaz and Nendaz have nursery slopes and children’s play areas.
-If the little ones are getting weary on their skis, take a break and go dog-sledding or ice karting instead.
+If the little ones are getting weary on their skis, take a break and go dog-sledging or ice-karting instead.
 Oodles of fun guaranteed!

 How to get there: Fly direct to Zurich with Swiss Air or Singapore Airlines and then use a 2.5-hour transfer to the resort, or alternatively fly to Geneva (with one stop) and transfer in just over an hour.

 Where to stay: Chalet d’Adrien gets rave reviews and we can see why!
-Its spa and swimming pool overlooks the mountains, and it has gorgeous Alpine-style rooms to boot: including a two-bed apartment for families, and just 30-metres from the Savoleyres Ski Lift.
+Its spa and swimming pool overlook the mountains, and it has gorgeous Alpine-style rooms to boot: including a two-bed apartment for families, and just 30-metres from the Savoleyres Ski Lift.
 Perfect!

 Mamma mia!
 Italy is just so beautiful that it would be a travesty not to visit, no matter what time of year.
 Skiing is especially family-friendly, and with almost 300 ski resorts around the country to choose from, they’re super easy to find!